Downsizing used to only mean one thing - a smaller property in later life.

 Meanwhile, research from the Castle Trust - a housing investment shared equity provider - suggests that 3.2 million households who are looking to sell their homes want to buy a new property that is an average of 57,400 cheaper.

 The result?
-Homeowners could raise approximately £186 million towards their retirement by downsizing their homes.
+Homeowners could raise approximately £186m towards their retirement by downsizing their homes.

-Assist: In a similar way to part exchange, this incentive offers practical assistance to those who have set their heart on a new home but are struggling to sell their existing property.
-By paying a reservation fee, you new home will be secured for a specified time whilst estate agents work to sell your existing home within a pre-agreed time scale.
+In a similar way to Part Exchange, Assist offers practical assistance to those who have set their heart on a new home but are struggling to sell their existing property.
+By paying a reservation fee, your new home will be secured for a specified time while estate agents work to sell your existing home within a pre-agreed time scale.
 Should the home remain unsold at the end of the agreed time frame, the deposit is refunded or the selling period extended.

 Oakham lies at the vibrant heart of ancient Rutland, a small but thriving market town surrounded by some of England's finest countryside.
 Oakham's popularity has been enhanced by the high achievement level of local schools and improving road and rail transport links to the A1 in the east and to Leicester in the west.